-This review of career course literature has traced 46 reports of the effectiveness of the various career planning courses offered in institutions of higher education throughout the country.
-More than 16,320 students were involved in these studies.
+This review of career course literature has traced 50 reports of the effectiveness of the various career planning courses offered in institutions of higher education throughout the country.
+More than 17,886 students were involved in these studies.
 Research in this subject area was scarce until the 1970s and early 1980s when activity increased.
 This review has been framed in terms of the outputs and outcomes of career course interventions, with seven studies examining both outputs and outcomes.
-We found 38 studies addressing output effects and 15 studies addressing outcome effects.
+We found 40 studies addressing output effects and 16 studies addressing outcome effects (six studies addressed both outputs and outcomes).
 The clear majority of these studies focused on pre-posttest output measurement rather than longer term outcome effects of these courses.